-Still walking back to my hotel and it nearing now 5 a.m. in the morning, I remember something else.
-Something , yes, about taking rest.
+Still walking back to my hotel and it was nearing 5 a.m., .I had now remembered Pattabhi Jois saying something about rest.

 “No practice, you take rest.
-New moon.”
+New moon there.”

 © Copyright of The Yoga Way, 2014.
 All written rights reserved.